YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 **Explanation**:

-- `mem`: Algorithm for aligning paired-end reads.
+- `mem`: The algorithm used by BWA to align paired-end reads.
-- `-t 4`: Specifies the number of threads to use.
+- `-t 4`: Specifies the number of threads to use (in this case, 4 threads).
-- `fixmate`: Adjusts mate-pair information to ensure consistency.
+- `fixmate`: Adjusts mate-pair information in the BAM file for consistency.
 - `-m`: Specifies the maximum memory available per thread for sorting (e.g., `-m 1G` limits memory usage to 1 GB).
-- `sort`: Sorts the BAM file by genomic coordinate.
+- `sort`: Sorts the BAM file by genomic coordinates.
-- `-@`: Specifies the number of threads to use for sorting (e.g., `-@ 4` uses 4 threads).
+- `-@ 4`: Specifies the number of threads to use for sorting (here, 4 threads).
-- `markdup`: Removes duplicate reads, which are often artifacts of PCR amplification, to avoid bias in variant calling.
+- `markdup`: Removes PCR duplicates to avoid bias in variant calling.
 - `view`: Converts the data into BAM format.
-- `-b`: Outputs in BAM format.
+- `-b`: Outputs the data in BAM format.
-- `-f 2`: Selects only properly paired reads (both reads in the pair are mapped).
+- `-f 2`: Selects properly paired reads.
-- `-F 2048`: Excludes supplementary alignments.
+- `-F 2048`: Excludes supplementary alignments (e.g., secondary mappings).

 ---